Common Questions Asked by Parents of Children Who Are Visually Impaired

 Answer: Currently, there is nothing that can be done to correct the underlying cause of nystagmus, which is a congenital visual impairment.
 Surgery can be done to move the eye muscles so that when looking straight ahead—versus adopting a head position with chin up or down, left or right—the person perceives that he or she is at the null point.
 For more information about nystagmus, go to www.nystagmus.org.

-Answer: Based on the success of a gene replacement treatment trial that is currently underway for one form of Leber Congenital Amaurosis, it is expected that eventually, gene therapy will be used to treat additional visual impairment conditions.
+Answer: There has yet to be a fully approved gene and/or stem cell therapy treatment for blindness.
+Based on the success of a gene replacement treatment trial that is currently underway for one form of Leber Congenital Amaurosis, it is expected that eventually gene therapy will be used to treat additional visual impairment conditions.
 Currently, stem cell therapy is being used successfully for some conditions that involve the cornea.
 Stem cell therapy research is also in progress for treating retinal diseases.
-It will probably be at least 10 years, however, before stem cell therapy will be used as a regular treatment option for conditions that cause retina-induced visual impairment or blindness.
-If you want to learn more, see Progress Being Made in Research with Stem Cell Therapy and Corneas.
+If you want to learn more, see Eye Gene and Cell Therapy Advances in Battle on Blindness.